Palmer Otto Spry

 - Awarua Radio: PO Spry was working at Awarua when he applied for a commission in the NZ Expeditionary Force (Reinforcements) as a “signalman or engineer” in November 1916.
 He cited, in addition to his experience in Apia, his skills in “constructional engineering” and “all classes of steam, oil and electrical machinery including motor-car work in all its branches.”
 His application was declined.

-The Chief Telegraph Engineer, J Orchiston, described Mr Spry as “an oil engine expert” who “had followed wireless as a pastime and and made wireless apparatus for his own purposes.”
+The Chief Telegraph Engineer, Joseph Orchiston, described Mr Spry as “an oil engine expert” who “had followed wireless as a pastime and and made wireless apparatus for his own purposes.”
 1

 - J Orchiston, Chief Telegraph Engineer.
 Letter dated 4 May 1916